abhignan-rakshith/python-100-days/README.md

 # python-100-days
 These are the mini-coding projects (in Python), as part of the 100-day coding challenge.

-The files corresponding to each day are stored in their respective folders, numbered -> Day_1, Day_2 ...
+The files corresponding to the side projetcs are listed here.

 Git Commands:
 - git init